Balšić noble family: History

 The oldest mention of any member of the family can be traced to a 1304 letter which Helen of Anjou sent to Ragusa through her trustee Matija Balšić.
 The earliest mention of the family itself can be traced to a charter of Serbian emperor Stefan Uroš V dated 29 September 1360, which is also the earliest known mention of its founder Balša.
 According to scholar Thomas Fleming, Balša was a "fairly obscure" magnate from the area surrounding Bar and Budva.
 Writing in 1601, Mavro Orbini describes him as a petty nobleman that held only one village in the area of Lake Skadar during the rule of Emperor Dušan the Mighty (r.
 1331–1355).
 Only after the death of the emperor, Balša and his three sons gained power in Lower Zeta after acquiring the lands of gospodin Žarko (fl.
 1336–1360) and by murdering voivode and čelnik Đuraš Ilijić (r.
 1326-1362†), the holders of Lower and Upper Zeta, respectively.
 Balša dies the same year, and his sons, the Balšić brothers, continue in ruling the province spanning Podgorica, Budva, Bar and Shkodër.
+The three brothers converted to Catholicism in 1368 or 1369.

-The Balšići managed to elevate themselves from petty nobility to provincial lords.
-They created their own state or state-like entity, comprising Zeta, and the cities of Shkodër, Drisht, Tivar, Ulqin, and Budva.
-Subsequently, they managed to expand their rule over a large portion of Albanian territory, from Tivari to Prizren, and from Vlorë to Berat.
-Hence they became the chiefs of the largest feudal polity in northern Albania during the 14th century to the 15th century.
+The family managed to elevate themselves from petty nobility to provincial lords.
+Following the Battle of Maritsa and the collapse of Serbian central state authority they were able to establish their own independent state.According to historian John V. A. Fine: "their lands, stretched from Peć and Prizren in the Kosovo to the coast, where they extended from the Gulf of Kotor (without Kotor itself)—and briefly between 1373 and 1377 beyond this gulf north to the borders of Dubrovnik's territory—south to the Mati River," and that through marriage they were also able to aquire the towns of Berat and Vlorë.
 The administrative and political center of Balša's feudal entity between 1355 and 1396 was the city of Shkodër, which also became the main center of a wide interregional economic network.
+The Balšić holdings declined at the end of the 1370s, the Bosnian King Tvrtko I annexed the coastal territories between Dubrovnik and the Bay of Kotor while Vuk Branković took Prizren and other land in Kosovo.
+By the reign of Đurađ II only the land between Shkodër and the coast was securely held.

 Balšić family members founded and renovated several Eastern Orthodox monasteries and churches.
 Between 1368 and 1389 the Balšićs owned their own ships and operated as Albanian pirates.
 Because of their anti-Ottoman attitude, the pirate activity of these Albanian lords was tolerated by the Republic of Venice.
 However, they limited Venice's operations.

 In the Prince-Bishopric and Principality of Montenegro, supporters of the Petrović-Njegoš dynasty claimed them to be descended from the Balšići, as well as the Nemanjić and Crnojević dynasties.
 Before World War II, the family was the namesake of the association football club GSK Balšić Podgorica.